lukasValentin/OBIA4RTM/README.md

 An open-source tool for object-based image analysis for radiative transfer modeling using ProSAIL (Prospect5 + 4SAIL) free for non-commercial applications (research and education) under **Creative Commons Attribution-NonCommercial 4.0 International Public License**.

-**IMPORTANT**	OBIA4RTM is currently just a first prototype and by **no means** a ready-to-use Python package.
-Updates will follow in the near future.
+**IMPORTANT**	OBIA4RTM is currently just a first prototype and will continously updated.

 About OBIA4RTM
 --------------